aliencube/Text-Encoding-Converter/README.md

 # Getting Started #

+## Installation ##

+For the console application, there is no need to install.
+Instead, download the zip file and unzip to your preferred location.

+## Execution ##

 **Text Encoding Converter** console application requires the following parameters:

 * `/d`|`/f`: Indicates whether the input is directory or file.